 Ways to Celebrate Chinese New Year at Home

 There are many ways your family can celebrate the Chinese New Year.
 You can start by decorating your home.
 Add a splash of good-luck red and gold to your kiddo’s room with red lanterns, hanging firecrackers and other festive decorations.
 Party City stores around San Diego and elsewhere have Chinese New Year decorations.
-For decorations and even costumes that are the real deal, try an Asian import or grocery store, such as Ranch 99.
+For decorations and even costumes that are the real deal, try an Asian import or grocery store, such as 99 Ranch Market.
 Don’t forget to search the library for books about Chinese New Year, that you can read together at home.
 The Internet also has free printables that kids can color while learning more about this important holiday.

 Another easy decoration involves an anti-oxidant rich, kid-friendly fruit.
 Citrus trees of all sizes appear in the doorways of homes and offices during Lunar New Year.
 If a real tree is out of the question, pile oranges or tangerines high in a bowl, as they are thought to bring good fortune and health in the new year.
 Better yet, make it a fun project for the kids.
 Have them eat one a day for 15 days, the duration of Chinese New Year celebrations.